dpm227/Movie_Browser/README.md

-Movie Photo Search App
+# Movie Photo Search App

-Description
+## Description

-The Movie Photo Search App is a JavaScript application that allows users to search for photos of movies and view the dates they were created.
+The Movie Photo Search App is a JavaScript/React/CSS/HTML application that allows users to search for photos of movies and view the dates they were created.
 This project was developed following a YouTube tutorial to help build a functional and interactive movie search tool.

-Features
+## Features

-    Search for movies by title.
+- Search for movies by title.
-    Display movie photos and their creation dates.
+- Display movie photos and their creation dates.
-    User-friendly interface for easy navigation.
+- User-friendly interface for easy navigation.

-Installation

-    Clone the repository:

-    bash

-git clone <repository-url>

-Navigate to the project directory:

-bash

-    cd <project-directory>

-    Open the index.html file in a web browser.

-Usage
+## Usage

-    Enter a movie title in the search input field.
+ 1. Enter a movie title in the search input field.
-    Click the search button to retrieve movie photos and their creation dates.
+ 2. Click the search button to retrieve movie photos and their creation dates.
-    View the results displayed on the page.
+ 3. View the results displayed on the page.

-Credits
+##Credits

-This project was created following the tutorial: YouTube Tutorial.
+This project was created following the tutorial: [https://www.youtube.com/watch?v=b9eMGE7QtTk](url)
-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Contact

-For any questions or feedback, please reach out to [Your Name] at [your-email@example.com].